 In order for you to follow where I rode, there is also a Google map with links to the corresponding time frames in the video.
 This was asked for the recent Maastricht video, so I thought it would be good to have for this video too.

-This blog post, written by me, was first published on A view from the cycle path on Thursday, 17 November 2011
+This blog post, written by me, was first published on a different platform.

 The original comments:

 David Arditti said… Good video.
 This confirms the impression I have received of Dutch cities that I have cycled in.
 If you just see the centre, as foreigners will often do, you get a false impression that the cycling is all about the traffic-calmed streets and shared spaces and that the safety just arises from the large number of cyclists.
 You have to look at the suburbs to see the importance of the main-road and off-road cycle tracks in generating all that that cycle traffic and taking it to the centre of the city.
 I didn’t realise the Dutch used push-button crossings for bikes, but there is one at 2 minutes in.
 David Vole O’Speed 17 November 2011 02:54